A Snapshot of Southend as a Cultural Environment for Womxn

 "Community over Institution."

-Covid-19 collides with pre-existing inequalities so that different groups of women will be disproportionately impacted.
-The majority of artists and creatives were already living precariously with insecure income and low pay; the pandemic has increased this precarity.
-In an AN survey, 93% of respondents said that they, their practice or career had been affected by the pandemic, with 60% expecting a 50% reduction in income.
-Therefore women creatives are likely to be doubly affected and the words of the women who contributed to the the publication have more resonance than ever:
+Covid-19 collided with pre-existing inequalities, so that different groups of women are disproportionately impacted.
+The majority of artists and creatives were already living precariously with insecure income and low pay; the pandemic increased this precarity.
+In an AN survey, 93% of respondents said that they, their practice or career had been affected, with 60% expecting a 50% reduction in income.
+Therefore women creatives were doubly affected and the words of the women who contributed to the the publication have more resonance than ever:

 "Collaboration over Competition"